Beijing Capital International Airport: Rail

 Beijing Capital International Airport is served by the Capital Airport Express, a dedicated rail link operated as part of the Beijing Subway system.
 The 30.0 km line runs from Terminal 3 to Terminal 2 and then to the city with stops at Sanyuanqiao and Dongzhimen before ending at Beixinqiao.
 The line opened on 19 July 2008, in time for the 2008 Summer Olympics, while a one-stop extension to Beixinqiao station was opened on 31 December 2021.
-A one-way trip takes approximately 16–20 minutes and costs ¥25.
-The running hours are 6:35-23:10 for T2, 6:20-22:50 for T3 and 6:00-22:30 for Dongzhimen.
+A one-way trip takes approximately 16–20 minutes.

 Bus

 There are 18 bus routes to and from points throughout the city including Xidan, Beijing railway station, Beijing South railway station, Beijing West railway station, Zhongguancun, Fangzhuang and Shangdi.
 The airport buses run to each of the three terminals and cost up to ¥30 per ride depending on the route.
 The airport buses accept only paper tickets that are sold at each terminal and certain bus stops in the city.
 The airport also offers intercity bus services to and from neighboring cities including Tianjin, Qinhuangdao, Baoding, Langfang and Tangshan.